 Breakfast Lunch Dinner

-PUNO–JULIACA–LIMA Return to Juliaca, stopping at the pre-Incan burial grounds of Sillustani en route.
-See the above-ground tombs, chullpas, in which the Aymara Indians buried their high priests.
-You will be welcomed into a local home for an inside look at life here.
+PUNO–JULIACA–LIMA Return to Juliaca, where you will be welcomed into a local home for an inside look at life here.
 Later, a short flight returns you to Lima, where you will transfer to your hotel.

 LIMA–QUITO, ECUADOR Board a flight for Quito.